Painatalman/remake-docs/site-src/index.md

 * **You keep control over your design.** You can use any CSS framework and style your pages however you want.
 * **Server rendered, secure, and fast.** This makes it ideal for SEO and loading pages quickly.
 The front-end framework isn't even loaded if a user can't edit the current page.

+**Creating web applications is hard.** You need to install packages, configure your build process, create API endpoints, set up a database, and load in some demo data, *and that's all before even getting started!*

+But **it can be easier!**

 ### How it works

-**Creating web applications is hard.** You need to install packages, configure your build process, create API endpoints, set up a database, and load in some demo data, *and that's all before even getting started!*

-**It can be easier!**

 <img src="/static/remake-how-it-works.png">

 Remake makes it possible to build a web app entirely in your front-end code.

 It does this by basically converting your page into a database, so when you move elements around on the page, their data is also moved!